PSPF 2019 Take 1.

 Social media heart of darkness, but if you must.

-In addition to Fujifilm, you also have Canon, Lumix, Sony, Leica, etc. As well as many other vendors, but make no mistake, this is NOT a trade show style event.
+In addition to Fujifilm, you also have Canon and Sony.
+As well as many other vendors, but make no mistake, this is NOT a trade show style event.
 Yes, there are vendors but the idea of the image never falls from pole position in terms of importance.
 This festival is about ACTUAL photography.
-I also got to catch up with Allan from Atlas Packs who is such a cool guy and someone who is always working on improvements, ideas, projects, etc. Allan kitted out my pack with new straps and cords in my favorite colors.
-GREEN.
-These little tweaks can make a huge difference.

 Today I also got to talk a lot of Blurb.
 Everyone knows me as “the Blurb guy,” so this is just par for the course.
 But, this is one of the best parts.
 I see current students, former students, beginning bookmakers, and uber accomplished book publishers.
 The book is still a highly regarded item to those living in the world of high-end professional photography.
 In fact, last night one of the best photographers in the world, and one of the coolest guys came up and the first thing he said was “Hey, remember the film teaser I showed you?”
 “Well, we just got the book deal.”